eddyerburgh/notes/docs/computer-architecture/unicode.md

 **Glyphs** are the shapes that characters can take when rendered and a **font** is a collection of glyphs with a mapping from Unicode characters to glyphs.
 Unicode itself doesn't specify glyphs, it only deals with abstract characters {% cite unicode-13 -l 15 %}.

-Unicode allows dynamic composition where new forms with modifying marks can be created from a combination of base characters followed by combining characters, e.g., ộ can be represented as:
+Unicode allows dynamic composition where new forms with modifying marks can be created from a combination of base characters followed by combining characters, e.g. ộ can be represented as:

 1. U+006f (o) + U+0302 (◌̂) + U+0323 (◌̣)
 2. U+006f (o) + U+0323 (◌̣) + U+0302 (◌̂)